-- Concretizations: Elaborate more details - Which concretization steps exist? - How do I know in which direction to elaborate? - Refinements: With and without correctness proofs that the semantics of the abstract concept is provided by the refinement - Syntactic refinement: replace a part of the model by something more fine-grained - ▶ Semantic refinement: prove for a syntactic refinement that it is correct, i.e., either preserves semantics, or enriches semantics - Pointwise Refinements: detailing an abstract concept by a net of more concrete ones - Regional Refinements: detailing a region of the model by a net - Crosscutting Refinements: detail a slice of the model - Rotations (Symmetry operations): Apply a semantics-preserving change - Rotate: Symmetry operations (semantics-preserving operations) - Restructure (refactor): rearrange for more structure, but keep requirements and delivery, i.e., semantics - Which restructuring? (when is a specification too complex?) - Semantic refinement: prove for a syntactic refinement that it is correct, i.e., either preserves semantics, or enriches semantics - Transform Domains (change representation, but keep semantics) - Which representation change? (which representations are appropriate for which purpose?)
+- Which Elaboration steps exist? - How do I know in which direction to elaborate? - Refinements: With and without correctness proofs that the semantics of the abstract concept is provided by the refinement - Syntactic refinement: replace a part of the model by something more fine-grained - Semantic (behavioral) refinement: prove for a syntactic refinement that it is correct, i.e., implies semantics of the original (either preserves semantics, or enriches) - Pointwise Refinements: detailing an abstract concept by a net of more concrete ones - Regional Refinements: detailing a region of the model by a net - ► Crosscutting Refinements: detail a slice of the model - Rotations (Symmetry operations): Apply a semantics-preserving change - Rotate: Symmetry operations (semantics-preserving operations) - Restructure (refactor): rearrange for more structure, but keep requirements and delivery, i.e., semantics - Which restructuring? (when is a specification too complex?) - Semantic refinement: prove for a syntactic refinement that it is correct, i.e., either preserves semantics, or enriches semantics - Transform Domains (change representation, but keep semantics) - Which representation change? (which representations are appropriate for which purpose?)